All Episodes

 I mean, this is not taught in the textbook.

-Uh what do you mean ancient peoples?
+I've always, I've just been, what do you mean, ancient peoples?

 Maybe that's it.

-Somebody had to die for us to learn that you have to cook a lobster uh all the way through before you eat the darn thing.
+Somebody had to die for us to learn that you have to cook a lobster all the way through before you eat the darn thing.

-Back in just a second.
+Back in just a sec.

 Here's a story, folks.

-This is just this is just unbelievable.
+This is just unbelievable.

 They referred reporters to the Iraqi court system.

-Uh Hussein, an Iraqi who lives in the western Anbar province city of Ramadi has been held without charge by the U.S. military since April of 2006 when bomb parts and insurgent propaganda were found in his house after the U.S. military asked to use it as an observation post during an operation.
+Hussein, an Iraqi who lives in the western Anbar province city of Ramadi, has been held without charge by the U.S. military since April of 2006 when bomb parts and insurgent propaganda were found in his house after the U.S. military asked to use it as an observation post during an operation.

 Now, why would anybody think that an Iraqi named Hussein might be tied to terrorists?